gabeochoa/prime_pressure/idea.md

 **Order Selection:**
 - Orders are numbered by position (1st = 1, 2nd = 2, 3rd = 3)
-- Press number key (1-9) then ENTER to select an order
+- Press number key (1-9) to select an order (no ENTER needed)
 - Only one order can be selected at a time
+- Only works when no order is currently selected
-- TODO: Allow switching orders mid-way (currently prevented)
+- TODO: Allow switching orders mid-way
 - TODO: Allow deselecting orders (ESC key or similar)

 **Item Collection:**